jvrycode/jvrycode/README.md

 ### About Me

-- Hey!
-I'm a Full-Stack Developer with over 5 years of hands-on experience building dynamic web and mobile applications.
+- I'm a Full-Stack Developer with over 5 years of hands-on experience building dynamic web and mobile applications.

 - I specialize in developing scalable, maintainable software solutions, with a strong emphasis on adaptive architecture, high performance, and the integration of modern AI technologies.